5 Tips for maintaining your Golf Equipment

 1. Keep Dirt Out of Your Clubs

 One great idea is to carry a small towel around with you and wet one end before you start playing.
-That way you can wash the clubs with one end of the towel and dry it with the other.
+That way, you can wash the clubs with one end of the towel and dry them with the other.

 2. Clean Your Golf Balls

-Golf balls may not be too expensive, but they are not a piece of equipment that you want to keep buying and you can’t play the game without them.
+Golf balls may not be too expensive, but they are not a piece of equipment that you want to keep buying, and you can’t play the game without them.
 To maintain your golf balls, use warm water and a little dishwashing soap.
-You can use a toothbrush to give them a scrub and make sure you have cleaned all the mud off them.
-You can use a towel or an air dryer to dry them but make sure they are totally dry before you store them, as damp golf balls will grow mold that will destroy the equipment they are stored with.
+You can use a toothbrush to scrub them and make sure you have cleaned all the mud off them.
+You can use a towel or an air dryer to dry them, but make sure they are totally dry before you store them, as damp golf balls will grow mold that will destroy the equipment they are stored with.

 3. Keep Your Grips Dry